-The Graco Aire3 is also very similar to the Baby Jogger City Mini or Britax B-Agile—a tri-wheel stroller with a quick fold, parent console and fully reclining seat.
-Price: $230.
-Very similar to the Aire3 but slightly narrower is the Graco Pace ($120).
+The Graco Aire3 is also comparable to the Baby Jogger City Mini or Britax B-Agile—a tri-wheel stroller with a quick fold, parent console and fully reclining seat.
+Price: $138.
+Very similar to the Aire3 but slightly narrower is the Graco Pace ($100 at Target).

-The Graco Relay ($290, 27 lbs.) is an all-terrain stroller featuring air-filled tires, suspension and an included car seat adapter.
+The Graco Relay ($380 as a travel system, 27 lbs.) is an all-terrain stroller featuring air-filled tires, suspension and an included car seat adapter.
 The canopy features reflective fabric and UV50 protection.

-New for 2016, the Modes 3 Lite features a reversible seat, large canopy, single touch brake and the FastAction fold mentioned earlier.
+New in the past year, the Modes 3 Lite features a reversible seat, large canopy, single touch brake and the FastAction fold mentioned earlier.
 One cool feature: the seat removes so you can use the Modes 3 Lite as a stroller frame to snap in a Graco car seat.
 Or the car seat can fit on top of the seat.
 And the infant seat can face toward the parent or outward.
-Price: $230 as a single stroller, $330 as a travel system.
+Price: $166 as a single stroller, $262 as a travel system.

-Similar to the Modes 3 Lite and also new for 2016 is the Modes Jogger.
+Similar to the Modes 3 Lite is the Modes Jogger.
 Same features as the Modes 3 Lite, but the Jogger features air-filled tires and an adjustable footrest.
-This stroller is exclusive to Babies R Us and runs $380 as a travel system with the SnugRide 35 infant seat.
+This stroller runs $292 as a travel system with the SnugRide 35 infant seat.

 • Misc.
 Graco has a couple of other strollers that don’t quite fit into the above categories.